 - You’ll be falling a lot, butt or hips first.
 If you have health issues with your hips or knees, think again before purchasing.

 - 3.5 hours in the ski park is not enough.
 If you have enough time on your trip, make this trip to Vivaldi Ski World a whole day.

 - Bring a pain killer ointment like Omega or Katinko; you’ll feel sore after.

 - Listen to your guide’s instructions and lessons.
 Skiing can lead to accidents if you’re not responsible and accountable enough.

 - And don’t try the other slopes – aside from the beginner’s despite that you think you’re good at skiing.
-The other slopes are steep for the first-timers.
+The others are steep for the first-timers.

 We left Vivaldi Ski World at around 5 PM and arrived at Seoul at around 6:30 PM already.
 We headed to the first samgyupsal store that we saw in Hongdae because we were starving since we didn’t eat a decent meal the whole day!
 Well, at least for Paul and me since we didn’t make time to get some.